skip to main content

 Third parties may collect certain information on Landmark websites or other sites where Landmark advertises.
 These third parties might link your name or email address to other information they collect from certain third-party websites you may visit.
 We permit certain third-party partners to collect non-personally identifiable information in order to facilitate a more tailored experience as well as to track the efficiency of any partnership.
 Please note that Landmark does not have control over third party partner data collection policies, nor does Landmark have any visibility to the individual’s data that is collected.
 Even when opting out of receiving these types of ads or email communications, you may still see advertising in particular environments regardless of the exclusion measures we can control.

-You can opt out of receiving interest based ads from third parties who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt out pages on the NAI website (http://www.networkadvertising.org/choices/) and DAA website (http://www.aboutads.info/choices/).
-You can learn more about limiting the amount of online and mobile advertising you receive by visiting http://www.youradchoices.com.
+You can opt out of receiving interest based ads from third parties who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt out pages on the NAI website(Opens in a new window) and DAA website(Opens in a new window).
+You can learn more about limiting the amount of online and mobile advertising you receive by visiting the Your Ad Choices website(Opens in a new window).